 I can not jump to float.h header from GCC build method.
 Other headers can be jump easily for example syslog.h or fenv.h.
 By jumping i mean ALT+J operation.

 Please test with this certain header, and let me know it works for you.

-#4 Updated by Miroslav Fidler over 4 years ago
+#4 Updated by Miroslav Fidler about 7 years ago